One way to tell whether you wrote what the graders are looking for is to check your work against high- and low-scoring actual student answers.

 PT B: 65, 70

-My assessment of the first column of essays and PTs above (my estimated scores before actual scores were sent to me + my evaluation of the answers and suggestions)
+My analysis of the first column of essays and PTs above (my estimated scores before actual scores were sent to me + my evaluation of the answers and suggestions)

 2015 February (2 sets available)